-There are many differences between A Khata and B Khata properties in Bangalore BBMP and this is a good sign.
-For one, you may never lose your B Khata property and the government or the civic authorities may not be able to do much about it.
+There are many differences between A Khata and B Khata properties in Bangalore BBMP, a good sign.
+For one, you may never lose your B Khata property, and the government or the civic authorities may not be able to do much about it.

-The other point is that there are numerous people in Bangalore and adjoining areas including White Field who has got the B Khata properties and this is more due to rampant corruption in the bureaucracy and the connivance of the highest authorities to make it even worse.
+The other point is that there are numerous people in Bangalore and adjoining areas, including White Field, who has got the B Khata properties.
+This is more due to rampant corruption in the bureaucracy and the highest authorities’ connivance to make it even worse.

-Also one has to make sure that selected Architects for designing your house should educate the client about BBMP bylaws in the process making sure that the client is aware of the building violation when compared to sanctioned plan.
-There are many cases that where if the property has a B kata its difficult to get Plan sanction from BBMP or BDA.
+Also, one has to ensure that selected Architects for designing your house should educate the client about BBMP bylaws, ensuring that the client is aware of the building violation compared to sanctioned plan.
+There are many cases where if the property has a B Khata, it’s difficult to get a Plan sanction from BBMP or BDA.

-This is despite the fact that the Karnataka High Court has issued an order that B Khata properties are illegal and constructed on revenue land.
+This is even though the Karnataka High Court has issued an order that B Khata properties are illegal and constructed on revenue land.

-In the country, no mass scale shifting of people has ever been successful and the social consequences are quite serious and therefore it would be better for the civic authorities to stop further agricultural land being turned into non-agricultural land than create any unnecessary spark resulting in a wildfire.
+In the country, no mass scale shifting of people has ever been successful, and the social consequences are quite serious.
+Therefore it would be better for the civic authorities to stop further agricultural land from being turned into non-agricultural land than create any unnecessary spark resulting in a wildfire.

 Advantages of A Khata Properties over B Khata properties..?